hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 The fundamental building block of this VDR is the creation of a Self-Sovereign Identity (SSI) on the Cardano blockchain.
 This SSI-based model is as decentralized and distributed as the underlying Cardano ledger itself.

-This VDR protocol specifies events/operations, serialization formats, and lifecycle management rules for the VDR entries.
+This VDR protocol specifies events, serialization formats, and lifecycle management rules for the VDR entries.
 A VDR node or VDR indexer refers to software implementing this specification.

 This protocol has the same foundation already used by the [`did:prism` DID method](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md), which follows the [DID Core Specification](https://www.w3.org/TR/did-core/) to define Decentralized Identifiers (DIDs) on top of this Cardano VDR.